starulli/uuidx/README.md

 ✅ Simple usage documentation written to get started fast.
 [30 seconds and you're off.](#usage)

 📚 API documentation for the library.
-[Read the docs.](https://tinychameleon.github.io/uuidx/#label-Usage)
+[Read the docs.](https://tinychameleon.github.io/uuidx/)

 ⚡ A reasonably fast, zero dependency implementation of the new UUID standards.

 🤖 RBS types for your type checking wants.
+[Typed goodness.](./sig)

 💎 Tests against Ruby 2.7, 3.0, 3.1, and 3.2.